haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “Eh!
 I can see it’s different,” she answered almost sympathetically.

-“I dare say it’s because there’s such a lot o’ blacks there instead o’ respectable white people.
+“I dare say it’s because there’s such a lot of blacks there instead of respectable white people.

-When I heard you was comin’ from India I thought you was a black too.”
+When I heard you was coming from India I thought you was a black too.”

 Mary sat up in bed furious.